 New food cost: 38% - you lose €3 profit per plate

-Why digital storage is the solution
+Why digital storage makes sense

 Benefits of digital recipe storage: